 If you’d rather head to Shishkert instead of retracing your steps back down to Kapan, descend the ridge south and follow the 4x4 track you saw earlier 10km down.
 Keep in mind though that the village has no services and is a 50km trip back to Kapan.

 . . . . . . .We hope you enjoyed this challenging but fun odyssey through Syunik Province!
-The Legends Trail was created as part of the EU-funded "EU4Tourism: Outdoor adventures on the historic trails in Syunik " project, implemented by People in Need in partnership with Armenian non-governmental organisation ARK Ecological.
+The Legends Trail was created as part of the EU-funded "EU4Tourism: Outdoor adventures on the historic trails in Syunik " project, implemented by People in Need in partnership with Armenian non-governmental organizations ARK Ecological and Trails for Change (TFC).
 Stay tuned for new hiking routes heading all the way to Meghri by visiting the Transcaucasian Trail website.
 For more information on what to do in Kapan, check out Visit Kapan.